Dr Ahmed Eltokhi

 About

-Dr Eltokhi is a postdoctoral research fellow in the Catterall Lab.
+Dr. Eltokhi is currently an assistant professor in the Department of Biomedical Sciences at Mercer University School of Medicine.
 He obtained his PhD from Heidelberg University and the Max Planck Institute for Medical Research.

 Current research